Introduction: How to Lube Control Cables

 Step 4: Slip on the Cable Luber

-While I consider cable lubing a worthwhile maintenance item, boy did I hate doing it with the traditional type of cable luber.
+I consider cable lubing a worthwhile maintenance item, but boy did I hate doing it with the traditional type of cable luber.
 I don't think I've ever been able to use one without making a mess.
 So this new style is certainly refreshing given that it actually works without leaking, making the task much simpler.
 Take this as a practical review of the Motion Pro Cable Luber V3, if you'd like.
 Personally, I give it a thumbs up.

 Step 5: Lube the Clutch Lever Cable